CatalinaF-S/Backend---Final-Project/README.md

 Express - MongoDB Atlas - Mongoose - cors  - @sendgrid/mail - cookie-parser - cors - dotenv - express-validator - jsonwebtoken - mongoose

+## Try it Yourself

+you will need to create a .env file in your root directory with the following environment variables:

+- MONGO_USER="your-mongo-username"
+- MONGO_PWD="your-mongo-password"
+- MONGO_CLUSTER="your-mongo-cluster"
+- MONGO_DATABASE="your-mongo-DB"
+- MONGO_ROLES="your-mongo-roles"
+- SENDGRID_API_KEY="your-sndGrid-API-key"
+- TOKEN_SECRET="your-token-secret"

+Also you will need do exchange "jane.sender@example.com" with your sendGrid email.

 ## Tasks
 1. mkdir backend